circaslash/circaslash/README.md

 Outside of that, I make electronic music as [a.pathrose](https://soundcloud.com/apathrose) and YouTube videos about Tetris as [chronosaga](https://www.youtube.com/chronosaga).

 Thanks for reading, and if you're an employer, my resume will be here soon.

-My email is chronosaganet@gmail.com.
+In the meantime, my email is chronosaganet@gmail.com.